MacDIYver8/plant-moisture-monitor/README.md

 #define DRY_THRESHOLD XXXX

-📄 License
+## 📄 License

-This project is open source under the MIT License.
+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).

+> You can use, modify, and share this code for **non-commercial purposes only**, as long as you provide credit.

 Made with 🌱 by MacDIYver